 Land use is predominantly agricultural, aside from the small town of Courtland.
 Orchards (including pears, apples, and cherries), vineyards, alfalfa, grain, and miscellaneous row crops are the primary crops.
 The historic town of Courtland is the largest residential area on the District.
 There are an estimated 636 residents within the District.
 Courtland has a sewage treatment plant operated by Sacramento County.
+Two large fruit packing operations are located within the protected area of the District.
 There are public roads running along the entire length of the Sacramento River levee.

 The District has no major land use changes, although there are statewide planning efforts that if carried out could require major land use changes, affecting all aspects of the District operation and maintenance of the levee and drainage system.
+The District is currently in the process of annexing adjacent Reclamation District 755.